 KCS Holiday Express

-The KCS Holiday Express stopped in Wylie in 2016; we'll let you know as soon as we hear whether it will return in 2017!
+The KCS Holiday Express stopped in Wylie in 2016; we'll let you know as soon as we hear when it will return!

 Holiday Express Heads for Wylie in 2016

 The KCS Holiday Express will once again stop in Wylie during the 2016 holiday season!
 The date is Friday, Nov.
 25, at the Oak Street Crossing in historic downtown Wylie near Birmingham.
 The train will be in town from 4 to 8 pm.

 The KCS Holiday Express, Kansas City Southern’s six-car Christmas train is pulled by the beautifully restored Southern Belle passenger train.
 It stops at the Oak Street crossing, near Birmingham and stays until everyone passes through the cars.

 2016 marks the 16th year the Holiday Express has crossed the country and sixth visit to Wylie.
 Visitors can board the train, visit with Santa and his elves and tour the inside of three cars.
 The KCS Holiday Express includes a smiling tank car named Rudy; a flatcar carrying Santa’s sleigh, reindeer and a miniature village; a gingerbread boxcar; an elves’ workshop; the reindeer stable; and a little red caboose.
 Each car is sparkling with lights.